UstadMobile/door/README.md

 * door-testdb:jsBrowserTest on a limited Internet connection may fail.
 The test has to download SQLite.js from the Internet due to issues with asset loading.
 It can be skipped if building locally.

+* When updating dependencies: Wrong kotlin lock upgrade message: use kotlinUpgradeYarnLock not kotlinUpgradePackageLock as per  https://youtrack.jetbrains.com/issue/KT-66714